 - Windows Server 2012 R2

 Tamper protection in Windows Server 2012 R2 is available for devices onboarded using the modern unified solution package.
-For more information, see New functionality in the modern unified solution for Windows Server 2012 R2 and 2016 Preview.
+For more information, see Onboard Windows servers to the Microsoft Defender for Endpoint service.

 - Disabling virus and threat protection

 - Turning off behavior monitoring

 - Disabling antivirus protection, such as IOfficeAntivirus (IOAV)

 - Suppressing notifications in the Windows Security app